kaenovsky/kaenovsky/README.md

-# Greetings hooman 🧉  👽
+# Hi! here's a mate for you 🧉

 I'm a web developer **in progress**.
-These repos are mainly training code, side projects and random stuff.
+In these repos you'll find training code, side projects and random stuff that I like to push.

-Currently working at a cloud computing enterprise as front end dev.
+I'm currently working at a cloud hosting company as Front-end developer.

-FOSS advocate ⚡️
-GNU/Linux user 🐧
-Curious fox 🦊
+Since 2022 I'm also pursuing a [technical degree in Software Development](https://www.ifts18.edu.ar/carreras/tsds/plan-tsds) at a public Educational Institute in Buenos Aires.

+**[ Tools that I'm using and learning ]**

+👷 for work: React, Next.js, Vue.js, sass, Figma

+👓 for school: Python, SQL, OOP

+🐧 for fun: Linux, Bash, Docker, CI/CD